 f) Sociology

 Ecological sciences and the humanities must be coupled in the sustainability enterprise.
 Scientists look at physical processes, and social scientists examine sociological processes.
 Humanists focus on ideas, values, language, culture, and history.
-To sustain our human communities, our natural resources and our rich global biological and cultural heritage, we must explore humans’ beliefs about their relationship to nature and integrate knowledge and policy across the disciplines in order to understand, inform, and direct human development toward a responsible, sustainable future.
+To sustain our human communities, our natural resources, and our rich global biological and cultural heritage, we must explore humans’ beliefs about their relationship to nature and integrate knowledge and policy across the disciplines in order to understand, inform, and direct human development towards a responsible, sustainable future.

 - Cosmopolitan Institute of Tropical Medicine